Getting Started

 },

-The createClient function returns an ApiClient instance that cannot yet make requests.
-You will need to add a handler extension to enable HTTP functionality.
+The createClient function returns an ApiClient instance that can't yet make requests.
+You'll need to add a handler extension to enable HTTP functionality.

 Choose a Built-in Extension